 - 1. A Northland College Application for Admission or the Common Application; - 2.
-An official college transcript from all institutions attended (these must be sent directly to the Office of Admission from the college of origin);
+An unofficial or official college transcript from all institutions attended.

-Applicants for transfer admission should have a minimum of 17 earned credits.
 Any college credits completed with a C- (70%) or better are considered for credit transfer.
-Transfer students should have a minimum cumulative transferable gpa of 2.0/4.0 and be in good academic standing at their last institution attended.
+Transfer students should have a minimum cumulative transferable gpa of 2.5/4.0 and be in good academic standing at their last institution attended.
 Students with college academic records below these standards may be considered for admission if other factors indicate their potential for academic success in college.
-Letters of recommendation, an interview and/or high school transcripts and test scores may be required for these students.
+Letters of recommendation, an interview and/or final high school transcript or equivalent and test scores may be required for these students.